Pamela Harriman: Political career

 As Pamela Churchill Harriman she became a United States citizen in 1971 and became involved with the Democratic Party, creating a fund-raising system—a political action committee—named "Democrats for the 80s", later "Democrats for the 90s", and nicknamed "PamPAC".
 In 1980, the Woman's National Democratic Club named her "Woman of the Year."
 U.S. President Bill Clinton appointed her United States Ambassador to France in 1993.
 The Dayton Agreement was signed in Paris in 1995 while she served as ambassador.

 Death

 Pamela Harriman died on February 5, 1997 at the American Hospital, Neuilly-sur-Seine, after suffering a cerebral hemorrhage while swimming at the Paris Ritz one day earlier.

 The morning after her death, President Jacques Chirac of France placed the Grand Cross of the Légion d'honneur on her flag-draped coffin.
 She was the first female foreign diplomat to receive this honour.

 In recognition of her service and importance, United States President Bill Clinton sent Air Force One to repatriate her body to the U.S., and spoke glowingly of her public service himself at her funeral on Feb.
 13, 1997, at Washington National Cathedral in Washington, D.C.

 Harriman was buried February 14, 1997, at Arden, the former Harriman estate in New York.
+She was survived by her son and four grandchildren.